 C. Is the applicant an IRS recognized 501(c) (3) public charitable, education, or scientific organization and in good standing?

 D. Is the budget sufficient for undertaking the project and achieving the anticipated outcomes?

-E. Does the organization demonstrate the capacity to continue the project for a period beyond WHLDC’s support?
+E. Does the organization demonstrate the capacity to continue the project for a period beyond WHDC’s support?

 Phase 2: Review of Grant Application and Grant Awards.

-WHLDC’s staff is responsible for the initial review of all grant applications.
-The staff prepares recommendations for grant action for the consideration of the WHLDC Board, based upon the following criteria:
+WHDC’s staff is responsible for the initial review of all grant applications.
+The staff prepares recommendations for grant action for the consideration of the WHDC Board, based upon the following criteria:

 1. Does the grant application sufficiently describe why this project is important?

 2. Is there a clear statement of the need in CD9 that the project will address?